-Monitoring at corporate level Approach to setting and monitoring targets and/or goals 1 Company- wide targets and goals Business level specific targets and/or monitored at the corporate level Goals are monitored at the corporate At Ford, we have focused on reducing our water impacts since 2000 when we first began setting year-over-year reduction targets as part of our Global Water Management Initiative.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company-wide targets and goals Business level specific targets and/or goals Site/facility specific targets and/or goals Targets are monitored at the corporate level Goals are monitored at the corporate level At Ford, we have focused on reducing our water impacts since 2000 when we first began setting year-over-year reduction targets as part of our Global Water Management Initiative.
 Ford launched its first global manufacturing water strategy in 2010, establishing a goal of a 30 percent reduction in water use per vehicle produced at Ford global manufacturing facilities, from 2009 to 2015.
 The strategy and target were established by a cross-functional global team including personnel from our plants and central staffs.
 The team surveyed the global landscape and examined regulations, water stress and many other aspects of the current and future landscape in developing the strategy and targets.
 Global targets are then cascaded to the regional and plant levels.
 Progress to targets is reviewed at regular meetings with senior management to ensure progress and accountability.
 We reached our 2015 target in 2013, two years early.
 We have established a new water target of 30% per vehicle reduction in water use from 2015 to 2020.
-Our aspirational goal is to use zero potable water in manufacturing processes, followed by an ultimate goal of zero water withdrawal for goals Site/facility specific targets and/or goals level manufacturing processes.
+Our aspirational goal is to use zero potable water in manufacturing processes, followed by an ultimate goal of zero water withdrawal for manufacturing processes.